-As of the date this report was available to be issued, the United States, as well as many other countries around the world, was experiencing an emerging infectious disease (COVID-19) outbreak, impacting individuals, governments, businesses and financial markets with unprecedented disruption and risk.
-While it is not possible to predict the future impacts of the outbreak on CPT's financial condition and results of operations, significant disruptions to key business drivers, such as customer demand, contributions and workforce are possible.
+As of the date this report was available to be issued, the United States, as well as many other countries, continue to experience an infectious disease (COVID-19) outbreak.
+While it is not possible to predict the future impacts of the outbreak on CPT's financial condition and results of operations, disruptions to key business drivers, such as customer demand, contributions and workforce are possible.
 As of the date of this report, CPT has not experienced any significant adverse effects.
-Management is closely monitoring the situation and continuing to develop strategies designed to mitigate such impacts.
+Management continues to closely monitor the situation and to respond in ways designed to mitigate such impacts.